-The fiscal impact to this action is \$1,945,585, the proposed renewal premium contribution to Washington Schools Risk Management Pool.
-The first half of this amount will be due on October 31, 2017; the second half on April 30, 2018.
+Fiscal impact to this action will be \$2,556,556, the proposed renewal premium contribution to Washington Schools Risk Management Pool.
+The first half of this amount will be due on October 1, 2018 and the second half on April 30, 2019.

-The proposed premium contribution expense is incorporated into the general fund budget proposed for fiscal year 2017-2018.
+The proposed premium contribution expense is incorporated into the general fund budget proposed for 2018-2019.

 Expenditure: One-time Annual Multi-Year N/A

 Revenue:

 6. COMMUNITY ENGAGEMENT

 With guidance from the District's Community Engagement tool, this action was determined to merit the following tier of community engagement:

-Not applicable ■ Not applicable Not applicable
+Not applicable

 ☐ Tier 1: Inform

-☐ Tier 2: Consult/Involve
+Tier 2: Consult/Involve

+☐ Tier 3: Collaborate

 7. EQUITY ANALYSIS

-Not applicable
+Not applicable.

 8. STUDENT BENEFIT

 Continued property coverage will enable the District to promptly respond to damage or loss to District property, repairing damage to buildings or replacing classroom materials.
 Keeping such interruptions to the learning process to a minimum is essential to student success.
 Continued liability coverage will provide the funds necessary to indemnify a student who is injured through a negligent act of the District or its employees.

 9. WHY BOARD ACTION IS NECESSARY

-Amount of contract initial value or contract amendment exceeds \$250,000 (Policy No. 6220) ☐ Amount of grant exceeds \$250,000 in a single fiscal year (Policy No. 6114) Adopting, amending, or repealing a Board policy Formally accepting the completion of a public works project and closing out the contract Legal requirement for the School Board to take action on this matter ☐ Board Policy No, [TITLE], provides the Board shall approve this item Other:
+Amount of contract initial value or contract amendment exceeds \$250,000 (Policy No. 6220)

+☐ Amount of grant exceeds \$250,000 in a single fiscal year (Policy No. 6114)

+Adopting, amending, or repealing a Board policy

+Formally accepting the completion of a public works project and closing out the contract

+Legal requirement for the School Board to take action on this matter Board Policy No, [TITLE], provides the Board shall approve this item Other: